How About a Cruise on the Sea of Cortez, Mexico?

 There are numerous uninhabited protected islands, completely untouched by humans.
 One can view plant and animal life from the ship that may not be found anywhere else on Earth.

-You might see several different types of beaches on your Treasures cruise, from sprawling fine sand, to rocks or seashells.
+You might see several different types of beaches on your Treasures cruise, from sprawling fine sand to rocks or seashells.
 In the Sea of Cortez, the water can recede as much as a mile at low tide.
-It is a site to behold.
+It is a sight to behold.

 The sea of Cortez is generally calm which makes for great snorkeling, kayaking, diving or paddle-boarding.